ben-norton/stadocgen/app/md/create-update-tombstone-event/termlist-header.md

 In general, class names are capitalized, use the UpperCamelCase naming convention and are singular.
 For example, the class that represents a Digital Specimen is called `DigitalSpecimen`.
 The properties of a class start with a lowercase and use the lowerCamelCase naming convention.
-When a class contains a property which contains a list of another class we use the convention `hasXXX` where XXX is the class name.
+When a class contains a property which contains a list of another class we use the convention `hasXXXs` where XXX is the class name.
+The properties name ends with an `s` to indicate that it is plural and contains an array of objects.
-For example, the Digital Specimen can contain a list of Event objects, so it has a property called `hasEvent`.
+For example, the Digital Specimen can contain a list of Event objects, so it has a property called `hasEvents`.
-When a class is directly nested (not through a list) we use the class name as property name.
+When a class is directly nested (not through a list) we use the same `hasXXX` construction.
+This name does not end with an `s` but is singular, indicating that it contains a single nested object.
-For example, the Location class contains the property `ods:GeoReference` which contains the Geo Reference class.
+For example, the Location class contains the property `hasGeoreference` which contains the Geo Reference class.

 When terms are borrowed from other vocabularies, such as Darwin Core, Annotation Vocabulary, Schema.org or others, we use the same naming convention as in the original vocabulary.
 This could conflict with the openDS vocabulary naming convention.